 degree, Linfield College and the School of Nursing offer three programs

-same student outcomes.
+student outcomes.
 Two of these are pre-licensure programs.
+The generic

-The generic pre-licensure program comprises a 4-semester curriculum
+pre-licensure program comprises a 4-semester curriculum intended for

-The accelerated pre-licensure program is designed for students who
+pre-licensure program is designed for students who have completed

-have completed a baccalaureate degree and is offered over the span
+a baccalaureate degree and is offered over the span of 15 calendar

-of 15 calendar months – summer term, fall semester, spring semester
+months – summer term, fall semester, spring semester and summer

-and summer term.
-The R.N. to B.S.N. online program admits licensed
+term.
+The R.N. to B.S.N. online program admits licensed registered

-registered nurses who have completed a nursing program from a
+nurses who have completed a nursing program from a regionally

-regionally accredited college.
-The program may be completed in four
+accredited college.
+The program may be completed in four semesters.

 Goals for the Major